nikunjmathur08/Smart_Extractor/README.md

 ```

 Then simply speak your scraping request:
-- "Extract all product prices from Amazon's laptop section"
-- "Get news headlines from technology websites"
-- "Scrape job listings for Python developers"
+- "I want to buy a MacBook from Amazon"
+- "I am looking for healthy snacks on Walmart"

 ## How It Works